nileane/TangerineUI-for-Mastodon/README.md

 ## Installation for regular users
-Even if you are not the admin of your instance, you can still use Tangerine UI with a browser extension.
+Even if you are not an admin on your instance, you can still use Tangerine UI with a browser extension:

-### With a CSS browser extension [UserStyle]
 1. Install any browser extension that allows you to inject CSS on a webpage, such as [Stylus](https://add0n.com/stylus.html), or [Live CSS Editor](https://github.com/webextensions/live-css-editor)
 2. Copy & paste the contents of [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the extension's editor
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.

-⚠️ If you are a user on a Glitch-soc instance, you must switch to the vanilla flavour for Tangerine UI to work properly: in your instance settings, navigate to Flavours → Vanilla Mastodon → select the 'Default' skin.
+⚠️ If you are a user on a Glitch-soc instance, you must switch to the Vanilla Mastodon flavour for Tangerine UI to work properly: in your instance settings, navigate to Flavours → Vanilla Mastodon → select the 'Default' skin.

- ### With a JavaScript browser extension [UserScript]
- If you wish to use a JavaScript browser extension, [@Write](https://github.com/Write) has written a ready-to-use UserScript to load Tangerine UI on any Mastodon instance.

- * Check out [the TangerineUI-Userscript repository](https://github.com/Write/TangerineUI-Userscript) for instructions.
+💡 Alternatively, if you wish to use a JavaScript browser extension, [@Write](https://github.com/Write) has written a ready-to-use UserScript to load Tangerine UI on any Mastodon instance.
+Check out [the TangerineUI-Userscript repository](https://github.com/Write/TangerineUI-Userscript) for instructions.

 ## Things to know
 * **Tangerine UI currently only supports Mastodon's single column layout**.
 The advanced web interface (multiple columns) will not be affected.